dgrisafe/rookie-researcher/Zotero | Citation Management Recommendations.md

 * Right click, export
 * Choose citation style, copy bibliography to the clipboard
 * Paste it anywhere as html: email, website, etc.

-I have placed my Zotero library on my personal Dropbox server so I can read the PDFs associated with my library on the go.
-This is more advanced, but can be done my following [Ilya Kashnitsky's blog post](https://ikashnitsky.github.io/2019/zotero/)

 ## References on Zotero in the MLA 9th Edition style